Morphonodepredictivemodel/morphonode/README.md

 rfc <- buildPredictor(model, x$training.set, vset = x$validation.set, n = 10000, m = 3)
 ```

-The output should look like this:
+The output message should look like this:

 ```
 Call: